 - Chapter fiscal year runs Nov.
 1 to Oct.
 31, concurrent with home office membership year - Home office advances funds to the chapters each year based on the number of members in each chapter.
-The first advance is sent approximately mid-January based on memberships recorded at that time; the balance (if any) of funding is sent by mid-October.
-No chapter funding is released until appropriate financial reporting has been submitted to RNAO - Maintain a separate bank account for group funds.
+The payment is sent approximately mid-March based on memberships recorded at that time.
+No funding is released until appropriate financial reporting has been submitted to RNAO through the members voices submissions along with the year-end bank statement. - Maintain a separate bank account for group funds.
 We suggest a checking account with BOTH the Finance Officer and President designated as the signing officers.
-Signing officers (two) must be RNAO members in good standing - Record expenditures in the logbook (record of expenses) provided by home office early in the membership year or in spreadsheet format on computer or simple ledger paper - At the end of the year, send the logbook or other form of record keeping back to home office, as it is required for audit purposes.
-See Members' Voices submission example on page 26 to see where to attach record keeping documents - All annual expenditures are to be recorded and receipts are to be kept.
-The record of expenses is to be returned to the Director of Finance and Administration at home office not later than Nov.
-15 each year
+Signing officers (two) must be RNAO members in good standing - Record expenditures for the membership year in spreadsheet format on computer or simple ledger paper. - At the end of the year, send the document in electronic format back to home office via Members voices together with a copy of the bank statement by November 30 of that year, as it is required for audit purposes.
+See Members' Voices submission example on page 26 to see where to attach record keeping documents.

+All annual expenditures are to be recorded and receipts kept for a period of 7 years as required by law.